Digital-Gravy/automatic.css-docs/docs/builder-configuration/how-to-setup-acss-with-bricks-builder.md

 Bricks uses Global [Theme Styles](https://academy.bricksbuilder.io/article/theme-styles/) to control a lot of your website’s default styling.
 Most of this should be left undefined, but a few settings need to be set up.

-Download this [Bricks Theme file (.json)](assets/bricks-theme-style-acss.json) and upload it to the Bricks Global [Theme Styles](https://academy.bricksbuilder.io/article/theme-styles/) area.
+Download this <a href="/assets/bricks-theme-style-acss.json" download="/assets/bricks-theme-style-acss.json">Bricks Theme file (.json)</a> and upload it to the Bricks Global [Theme Styles](https://academy.bricksbuilder.io/article/theme-styles/) area.

 Open Bricks Builder by editing any page or template.
 Once in the editor, click the settings wheel toward the top left: Bricks Global Styles